vinipedroni/vini-public/README.md

 The proposal of this solution is to offer a new method levearging GenAI and MultiModal Vector Databases.

+# Important Information about this solution:

+1. The images contained on this solution are all from open source data sets that can be found [here](https://www.kaggle.com/datasets/anujms/car-damage-detection).
+2. The data set used for this solution, has been broken down to specific cars makes and models, even thought the images are not of those specific models.
+The idea was to create separate metdata to demonstrate the solution and the use case.

 # Solution Details:

 The solution involves two important parts, the ingestion and the inference.
 Below is the architecture: